 Why We Need UAFA:

-In 19 countries throughout the world, the same-sex foreign partners of legal citizens and nationals can be granted citizenship—equal to the rights granted to heterosexual binational couples.
+throughout the world, the same-sex foreign partners of legal citizens and nationals can be granted citizenship—equal to the rights granted to heterosexual binational couples.
 However, in countries such as the United States, foreign partners of gay individuals aren't given the same rights.
 As a result, many gay couples are forced to live apart—retreating to their respective countries of citizenship or live illegally within teh United States.
 UAFA would allow the legal U.S. citizen partner to sponsor his or her partner, thus granting them legal U.S. citizenship.

 How You Can Support UAFA: